Michael McKevitt: Release

 In March 2015, McKevitt was granted temporary release in order to treat a cancerous growth on his kidney.
 Subsequently, McKevitt underwent surgery to have the affected kidney surgically removed in May of the same year.

 On Easter Sunday 2016, McKevitt was formally released from prison upon the completion of his sentence.

 Personal life

 McKevitt was married to Bernadette Sands McKevitt, a sister of 1981 Provisional IRA hunger striker and Member of Parliament (MP), Bobby Sands, who died during his hunger strike.
 Sands McKevitt was a leading member of the 32 County Sovereignty Movement and had been described in media reports as the third highest ranking Real IRA officer.
 She left the 32 County Sovereignty Movement following the imprisonment of her husband.

-Michael McKevitt died on 2 January 2021, at the age of 71, following a battle with cancer.
+Michael McKevitt died on 2 January 2021, at the age of 71, of cancer.